42-tronc/minishell/README.md

   - env with no options or arguments
   - exit with no options

-The readline() function can cause memory leaks.
+**Note:** The readline() function can cause memory leaks.
 You don’t have to fix them.
 But that doesn’t mean your own code, yes the code you wrote, can have memory leaks.

 ## Bonus Part